gs-avionik-gunnar/GS-Traffic2WIFI/README.md

 - Power-Reducing-Mode for Wifi
 - NMEA-GRPMC-Fake for testing (only one dummy message)

+## Instructions
+For resetting the device to default please connect PIN 19 to GND and reboot the unit.
+After one second please disconnect and reboot again.
+The device is now on default-settings.

 You can see some videos of GS-Traffic2WIFI on my [Youtube-Channel](https://www.youtube.com/channel/UCv42FT93emRBfOEssAWbdOw)